Guide to Credit Card Sign-Up Bonus Offers

 - Current SUB offer: Earn 60,000 Membership Rewards points when you spend $4,000 in your first six month

-- What it features: 4X points on dining, 4X points at U.S. supermarkets (up to $25,000 in spend per calendar year), 3X points on flights booked directly through airlines or via Amex Travel, 1X points on everything else, $120 in dining credits ($10 a month for Grubhub, Seamless, or select restaurants), $100 airline fee credit, and more.
+- What it features: 4X points on dining, 4X points at U.S. supermarkets (up to $25,000 in spend per calendar year), 3X points on flights booked directly through airlines or via Amex Travel, 1X points on everything else, $120 in dining credits ($10 a month for Grubhub, Seamless, or select restaurants), $120 in Uber Cash ($10 per month), and more.

 - Annual fee: $250

 For those looking to enter to American Express ecosystem, the Gold Card is a good candidate for getting started.
-What’s more, it’s multipliers and perks are perfect for 2020, offering 4X Membership Rewards points on dining, 4X points at U.S. supermarkets (up to $25,000 in annual spend), and up to $10 a month in dining credits good for purchases on Grubhub/Seamless or at select restaurants including The Cheesecake Factory, Ruth’s Chris, Shake Shack, and more.
+What’s more, its multipliers and perks are perfect for 2020, offering 4X Membership Rewards points on dining, 4X points at U.S. supermarkets (up to $25,000 in annual spend), and up to $10 a month in dining credits good for purchases on Grubhub/Seamless or at select restaurants including The Cheesecake Factory, Ruth’s Chris, Shake Shack, and more.
+Plus, the card now also earns $10 a month in Uber Cash, which is also good on Uber Eats orders.
 Something to note is that this isn’t quite like a typical credit card in that some purchases will need to be paid for at the end of your billing cycle while others can be carried over using Amex’s Pay Over Time and Plan It features.

 As for the sign-up bonus, the current offer is a very impressive 60,000 Membership Rewards points when you spend at least $4,000 on the card in your first six months.
 These points can then be transferred to various travel partners, allowing you to maximize their value (with some users reporting seeing 2¢ per point in value).
 However, if redeemed for select gift cards, these points could still amount to $600, which easily exceeds the $250 annual fee.